 Phenology:—Specimens with flowers and capsules were collected between November and December.
 The flowers bloom in the morning and wither around midday.
-On cloudy days the flowers remain open until the afternoon.
+On cloudy days the flowers remain opened until afternoon.

 Etymology:—The epithet “pantanera” refers to where the species naturally occurs, in the boggy soils of northeastern Argentina.
 In Spanish, the word “pantano” means “natural land covered by stagnant water, not very deep, with a characteristic vegetation” (Sanchez, 2006), and coincides with the exclusive habitat of the species.
 Moreover, locally these environments are known as “pantanos”, “esteros” “bañados” or more broadly also as "humedales”